Evaluating the Effectiveness of Personalized Medicine with Software: Data Examples

 \subsection{Simulation with correct regression model}

-Consider RCT data with one covariate $x$ where the true response function is known:
+Consider a simulated RCT dataset with one covariate $x$ where the true response function is known:

-\bneqn Y = \beta_0 + \beta_1 X + A(\gamma_0 + \gamma_1 X) + \errorrv, \eneqn
+\bneqn Y = \beta_0 + \beta_1 X + A(\gamma_0 + \gamma_1 X) + \errorrv \eneqn

 where $\errorrv$ is mean-centered.
 We employ $f(x, A)$ as the true response function, $\cexpe{Y}{X, A}$.
-Thus, $d$ is the \qu{optimal} rule in the sense that a practitioner can make correct allocation decisions modulo noise using $d(x) = \indic{\gamma_0 + \gamma_1 x > 0}$.
-Consider $d_0$ to be the random allocation procedure (see Table~\ref{tab:d_0_procedures}).
+Thus, $d = d^*$, the \qu{optimal} rule in the sense that a practitioner can make optimal allocation decisions (modulo noise) using $d(x) = \indic{\gamma_0 + \gamma_1 x > 0}$.
+Consider $d_0$ to be the \textbf{random} allocation procedure (see Section~\ref{subsec:naive_allocation_procedures}).
 Note that within the improvement score definition (Equation~\ref{eq:mean_improvement_score}), the notation $\expesubsup{\X}{d}{Y}$ is an expectation over the noise $\errorrv$ and the joint distribution of $X,~A$.
 After taking the expectation over noise, the improvement under the model of Equation~\ref{eq:simple_model} becomes

 \beqn \muIo &=& \expesub{X}{\beta_0 + \beta_1 X + \indic{\gamma_0 + \gamma_1 X > 0} (\gamma_0 + \gamma_1 X)} - \expesub{X}{\beta_0 + \beta_1 X + 0.5 (\gamma_0 + \gamma_1 X)} \\ &=& \expesub{X}{\parens{\indic{\gamma_0 + \gamma_1 x > 0} - 0.5}\parens{\gamma_0 + \gamma_1 X}} \\ &=& \gamma_0 \parens{\prob{\gamma_0 + \gamma_1 X > 0} - 0.5} + \gamma_1 \parens{\expesub{X}{X\indic{\gamma_0 + \gamma_1 x > 0}} -0.5 \expesub{X}{X}}. \\ \eeqn